 Create Pages

-Each page is backed by a markdown file in the /src directory.
+Each page is backed by a markdown file in the main /src directory.

 You may organize your files in subdirectories but you don’t have to, the tree of files doesn’t have to match the menu tree.